Patrowl/PatrowlDocs/installation/installation-guide.md

 docker-compose build --force-rm
 docker-compose up
 ```
-> Note: Persistent volume is not set in the default db configuration.
+> Note 1: Persistent volume is not set in the default db configuration.
 Activate this if needed (it should be !).
 Adjust it in the `docker-compose.yml` file

+> Note 2: Want pre-configured engines ?
+Run `docker-compose up -f docker-compose.with-engines.sh` instead

 #### 4. Use it
 Go to http://localhost:8083/ and sign in with default admin credentials : admin/Bonjour1!